rokath/trice/docs/TriceUserManual.md

 trice64F(  "call:FunctionNameZ", b64, sizeof(b64)/sizeof(int64_t) );  //exp: time:            default: call:FunctionNameZ(0000000000000000)(ffffffffffffffff)(fffffffffffffffe)(3344555566666666)
 ```

 The Trice tool displays the parameter buffer in the shown manner.
-It is planned to code a FunctionPointerList Generator (See [issue #303](https://github.com/rokath/trice/issues/303), which generates mainly a function pointer list with associated IDs.
+There is a [FunctionPointerList Generator](#generating-a-rpc-function-pointer-list), which generates mainly a function pointer list with associated IDs.
 This list can get part of the source code of a remote device.
 Then, when receiving a Trice message, the remote device can execute the assigned function call using the transferred parameters.
 This way several devices can communicate in an easy and reliable way.

+With `#define TRICE_F TRICE16_F` in the project specific _triceConfig.h_ file the user can specify which should be the bitwidth (16 in this example) for `triceF` macros.
+The default value is 8.

+**Hint:** If you add for example `"rpc"` as [tag](#explpore-and-modify-tags-and-their-colors) and call `trice log -ban "rpc"`, the Trice tool will not display the RPC Trices, but all others.
+That could be helpful, if you have frequent RPCs and do not wish to spoil your log output with them.

 * Future extensions are possible:
   * `triceD( "dump:32", addr, 160 );` -> The Trice tool dumps in 32 byte rows.